Brad-1999/Used-phone-group-project/README.md

 •	Feature Importance Analysis: Using SHAP (Shapley Additive exPlanations) values to interpret and rank feature contributions to price prediction.

 This README details the project structure, methodology, and key findings while addressing all requirements of the assignment.

-# Project Structure

 The code-related files for each stage are organized as follows:

 •	Google Colab (IPYNB Files): Includes detailed explanations, step-by-step comments, and visualizations (e.g., distribution plots, boxplots, SHAP plots).